gdubrg/Home-Station-with-raspberry/README.md

 ## Technical Details
 If you do not live in Italy, and specifically in Emilia Romagna, the Arpae service is useless.
+You can deactivate it from the settings file.
-Despite this, this project can be an interesting starting point to develop your **own** Home Monitoring Station.
+Despite this, this project can be an interesting starting point to develop your **own** *Home Monitoring Station*.
-Then, technical details are provided.
+Then, technical details are provided **(work in progress)**.

 ### Code Structure
 The entry point of the code is the file `main-py`.
 The GUI is developed using the *Qt Libraries*.

 ### Execution
+The execution of the program is based in threads: in this way, each module can be adapted with its timing.
-Several threads are started and run in parallel to collect data from the sensor, the websites and so on.
+Indeed, several threads are started and run in parallel to collect data from the sensor, the websites and so on.
+Threads are able to transfer data through the Qt signals and shared python lists.

-Despite this, the CPU usage is low (only 3%) on the quad-core *Cortex-A72 (ARM v8) 64-bit SoC @1.5GHz* of the Raspberry Pi 4.
+The CPU usage is low (only 3%) on the quad-core *Cortex-A72 (ARM v8) 64-bit SoC @1.5GHz* of the Raspberry Pi 4.
 Also the RAM usage is low, since less than 300MB are required.

 ### Issues